sshirh/SQA-Workshop6/README.md

 ### In-class Hands-on Experience
 - Demo will be recorded and shared on CANVAS (Zoom Recordings).
+- File Descriptions
+    - `raw_regulations.txt`: Raw input of CFR or user requirements
+    -  `requirements.json` : Transformed raw input into user requirements for SDLC.
+This file will be used in validation and verification step to ensure user requirements.
+    -  `test_cases.json`:    Test cases for verfication to ensure the software meets requirements.
+    -  `expected_structure.json`: Used in validation step to ensure the software meets requirements.

+    - `scripts\verfification.py` : Verfification script
+    - `scripts\validation.py`    : Validation script
+    - `.github/workflows/github-actions-SQAdemo.yml` : GitHub Actions workflow file for automating CI.

 ### Assignment 1 (Post Lab Experience)